How to Win the Lottery Without Losing Your Shirt

 Being Happy After Winning the Lottery Is Harder Than You Might Think!

-When you think about winning the lottery, you can probably see yourself crowing, "We're happy, happy, happy!"
+When you think about winning the lottery, you can probably imagine that all of your problems will be solved instantly.
 It's harder to imagine yourself wishing that you had torn up the lottery ticket instead of cashing it in.

 However, for some lottery winners, like "Wild" Willie Seeley, that's exactly what can happen.
 Don't believe me?
 Check out the stories of these lottery curse victims to see how a lottery win can turn nasty.